 Gold Cup Fresh's first lemon shipment arrived May 14 on the MSC vessel Angela.

-The company expects to move 200 twenty-foot equivalent container units of lemons into the U.S. Southeast during this year’s citrus season via Garden City Terminal.
+The company expects to move 100 forty-foot containers of lemons into the U.S. Southeast during this year’s citrus season via Garden City Terminal.
 Gold Cup Fresh produce crossing Savannah’s docks will serve markets in North and South Carolina, Florida, Georgia and parts of Texas and Pennsylvania.